 Do the following to ensure that the change takes effect: close Google Chrome (all windows if you had several open), open it again and try to sign the same transaction you failed to sign before.

-If the necessary Google Chrome extensions are already on your computer and Token Signing is allowed but e-services still can’t be used with the ID-card, try updating the Google Chrome browser and for the time being, use some other browser such as Mozilla Firefox.
+If the necessary Google Chrome extensions are already on your computer and Web eID is allowed but e-services still can’t be used with the ID-card, try updating the Google Chrome browser and for the time being, use some other browser such as Mozilla Firefox.

 Anti-virus programs can also interfere with ID-card use – if you know your computer is using antivirus software, read about what to do next.
 If the ID-card is not working on your work computer, talk to your company’s IT specialists.